cortexlabs/cortex/README.md

 * Supports deploying TensorFlow, PyTorch, sklearn and other models as realtime or batch APIs.
 * Ensures high availability with availability zones and automated instance restarts.
-* Runs inference on spot instances with on-demand backups.
+* Runs inference on on-demand instances or spot instances with on-demand backups.
-* Autoscales to handle production workloads.
+* Autoscales to handle production workloads with support for overprovisioning.

-#### Configure Cortex
+#### Configure a cluster

 ```yaml
 # cluster.yaml